pradsy90/datacom-labs/tcpip-subnetting/3-Subnetting-Instructions.md

 ### Step 1: Load the Preconfigured Vagrant File

 Previously, when you have run the "`vagrant init ubuntu/Trusty64`" command, Vagrant automatically generated a file named "`Vagrantfile`" (with no extension).
-This file contains the configuratoin options for your virtual machine.
+This file contains the configuration options for your virtual machine.
 For this exercise, a Vagrantfile has already been created.

 * Copy the Vagrantfile for this exercise to a folder.
 * Open a command prompt and navigate to the folder where you saved the Vagrantfile.
 * Run `vagrant up` to bring up the machines.
     * Note that because two machines are defined in the Vagrantfile, any Vagrant command that does not target a specific machine will automatically target all machines.

 Note that *two* virtual machines will be created.
 The machines are named "alice" and "bob."
+If you can't get this Vagrantfile to run, rely on your previous lab experience as this is remarkably similar to earlier labs.

 ### Step 2: Check Network Settings